Making the Transition to Workers’ Comp Case Management

-Which worker is most likely to require field case management services?
+Why is Doug most likely to require field case management services?

-Based on the above information, who would qualify for indemnity payment?
+Based on the above information, who would qualify for indemnity payment and who determines that?

 Using clinical knowledge you obtained during the initial assessment, which worker would you expect to reach maximum medical improvement?
 Who determines medical end?